WoahPieStudios/RoguelikeDungeon/Documentation/articles/charactersetup_unity.md

 ## Skill
 The process of setting up the skill script is also similar to the attack script.
 Actually all 3 of them are similar.

-So yeah, set up the `Use` function, where your Skill ends and you’ve done it!
+So yeah, set up the `Begin` function, where your Skill ends and you’ve done it!

 ``` c#
 public class Test : Skill